Tax grievance deadline is May 15, 2018.

 The market value of your property, based on the Town Assessor’s estimate, is often found on your property tax bill

-In order to convert a current assessed valuation of a home to its current indicated market value, divide that figure by the Town’s Residential Assessment Ratio/RAR as of the July 1, 2013 valuation date.
-(The RAR is adjusted by New York State annually; this years rate will be published in April.
-The valuation date used for the 2013-14 Tax Year is July 1, 2013.) - - See more at: http://www.huntingtonny.gov/
+In order to convert a current assessed valuation of a home to its current indicated market value, divide that figure by the Town’s Residential Assessment Ratio/RAR as of the July 1, 2017 valuation date.
+The current RAR is .69% (The RAR is adjusted by New York State annually) - - See more at: http://www.huntingtonny.gov/

 Process is simple: